-My name is Simon Cui, living in Jefferson Side/Jefferson Forest Community (JFC) of Richmond Hill nearly 10 years.
+My name is Simon Cui, the current YRDSB Richmond Hill Ward 1/2/4 trustee, living in Jefferson Side/Jefferson Forest Community (JFC) of Richmond Hill nearly 10 years.
 Over years, I have actively participated in and organized various community events, including charity, sports and culture exchanges.
 I obtained my bachelor degree (1996) and master degree (2000) in computer science.
 I immigrated to Canada in 2001 and have taken a few different senior positions in government, the world's top 100 companies, and the top five banks of Canada.
 During my professional career, I won many honorary titles such as “Top 1 Contributor” and "The Best of the Best".
-I proudly announce that I am running my campaign for the election of Richmond Hill Ward 1, 2, and 4 trustee.
-I am looking for your support!

 In the 2018 York Region District School Board (YRDSB) trustee election, I got 4562 votes and slightly lost to the previous trustee Corrie McBain (6114 votes).
 In the summer of 2020, due to Corrie's resignation, YRDSB decided to conduct a by-election!
 I decided to run again for our students and parents regarding education-related issues, especially during the COVID-19 epidemic, students can have a safe and high-quality learning environment with a safe, fair and high-quality school education infrastructure.

 As a parent of two kids, I am deeply aware of the importance of education for the future of our children.
 After teaching English, Mathematics and French as a volunteer in my community for years, I have realized that I can help even more children and families by becoming a YRDSB trustee.

 I like music and can play Piano, Guitar, Guzheng, and Flute during my leisure time; I also love sports and exercises, including running, cycling, swimming, ice skating, skiing, tennis, badminton,